Documentation · Reference

 - Medications: Antibiotics/Antiviral which day and dose (check if adjusted)

-- Consult: if seen by respiratory or any ID input
+- Consult: if seen by the respiratory team, RT, OT, or PT

 - Symptoms and localization

-- PMH: prior TIAs/CVA, HTN, DM, atrial fibrillation, peripheral vascular disease and CAD
+- PMH: prior TIAs/CVA, HTN, DM, atrial fibrillation, peripheral vascular disease & CAD

 - mechanism of stroke: large vessel atherosclerosis, embolic, small vessel disease, etc.